Olive trees in the North? Yes, it can grow! A single thing matters: take great care of the special needs of this exceptional tree.

 It abhors moisture and strong wind, but can cope with temperatures down to 5°F (-15°C), as long as the air and soil are dry.

 During the first years of your olive trees’ growth, watch out for rabbits!
 They might come snack on your young trees’ bark, which could be fatal if they reach the core.
+There are other diseases that might infect your tree, such as the Xylella olive bacteria, so check if this has reached your area yet or not.
 Also, remember to prune them at the end of winter to shape the trunk into a single stem.

 - Growing, pruning and caring for olive trees